utkarshohm/awesome-devops-for-coding-agents/README.md

 2. **`build-test-run`**: Validate and resolve failures in feedback mechanisms (build, test, lint, run) to start using coding agents
 3. [wip]**`configure-defaults`**: Auto-detect repository characteristics and apply optimal coding agent settings like allowed and denied bash commands based on your organizational context
 4. **`configure-mcp`**: Set up necessary MCP servers and find servers relevant to your code
-5. [wip]**`configure-supervisor`**: Install guards using Claude Code hooks to agentically catch common mistakes coding agents make and give feedback to them in real-time, so that you are not repeating yourself again and again
 6. **`configure-coding-workflows`**: Install the coding workflows as first class commands
 7. [wip]**`detect-conflicting-instructions`**: Find and resolve contradictory docs, configurations, code blocks that can confuse coding agents
 8. [wip]**`improve-code-quality-checks`**: Strengthen linting, formatting, code cov checks to provide quicker feedback to coding agents